AndreiBarsan/caffe-setup/README.md

      of CUDA, cuDNN, boost, etc.
   1. If the above conditions are met (or once you tweaked the scripts accordingly), the first thing you will need to do is install Caffe (duh!).
-     This is done by running './setup-mnc.sh' on the remote host.
-This script will load the appropriate modules and set up miniconda for the Python stuff.
+     This is done by running `./setup-mnc.sh` on the remote host.
+This script will load the appropriate modules and set up miniconda for the Python stuff, as well as some of the other dependencies (miniconda manages more than jus Python packages!).
      It will then build Caffe, pycaffe, and run its tests.
 It will also download the MNC's pretrained weights provided by its authors.
-  1. You can then use 'run-mnc-demo.sh' to run the demo provided by the authors.
+  1. You can then use `run-mnc-demo.sh` to run the demo provided by the authors.
 You should either run that script from the `MNC` project root, or provide the `--input` and `--output` flags explicitly.
   1. (Bonus) You can use `run-mnc-demo-batch.sh` to run the demo as a batch job